Erin’s Recipe Rundown

 - One Degree

-For more recipes using crispy rice cereal, try these krispies treats with oreos, christmas rice krispies treats and rice krispies treats made gluten-free.
+For more recipes using crispy rice cereal, try these oreo rice krispies treats, christmas rice krispies treats, and rice krispies treats made gluten-free.

 How to Make Scotcheroos

-- In a small microwave-safe bowl, add the remaining ½ cup butterscotch chips and ½ tablespoon peanut butter.
-Microwave for 1 minute, stirring every 20 seconds until smooth and melted.
+- In a separate bowl: Melt the last 1/2 cup of butterscotch chips and 1/2 tablespoon of peanut butter together.
+Microwave for 1 minute, stirring every 20 seconds.
+It should be smooth and melted too.

-TO STORE: Store scotcheroos at room temperature in an airtight container or cover with plastic wrap for up to five days.
+To Store: Leftovers can be stored at room temperature in an airtight container or tightly covered with plastic wrap.
+They will keep for up to 5 days.

 Scotcheroos get their name from the butterscotch chips used in the topping.
 Many people say the recipe was first posted on a box of Rice Krispies in the 1960s, but it’s unclear if the recipe was titled “scotcheroos.”